- 15 Oct 2024

 velociraptor_collection

-We now need a D&R rule that will watch for Velociraptor collections send send them to the new tailored output
+We now need a rule that will watch for Velociraptor collections send send them to the new tailored output

 Create a new D&R rule